 How to Combine Area Rugs in an Open Floor Plan

-Rugs can help define your space when your home has an open layout.
+Area rugs can help define your space when your home has an open layout.
 The tricky part?
-Choosing rugs that bring together the flow, purpose, and color story of each area.
-These styling tips are perfect for combining rugs in a studio apartment or a large home where you want to keep adjoining rooms looking cohesive.
-Read on to learn different ways to coordinate area rugs in an open floor plan.
+Choosing two rugs that bring together the flow, purpose, and color story of each area.
+These styling tips are perfect for decorating with multiple rugs in a studio apartment or a large home where you want to keep adjoining rooms looking cohesive.
+Read on to learn different ways to coordinate two or more area rugs in an open floor plan.

 Double Up on the Same Rug

-The easiest solution?
-Use matching rugs.
+The easiest solution when using two rugs in one room?
+Pick matching rugs.
 This rug “combination” flatters classic tastes, where repetition can imply a certain elegance or modern flair.
-You can focus less on the right rug pairing and more on choosing one perfect rug to bring out the best in your open floor plan.
+You can focus less on how to mix area rugs perfectly and more on choosing one exquisite rug to bring out the best in your open floor plan.

 Choose a Complementary Color Pairing